zhoux85/TDimpute/README.md

 The method is still on progress.
 For any questions about the code or original datasets, please contact zhoux85@mail2.sysu.edu.cn

 # Requirements
-tensorflow 1.11.0, python 3.6.5
+tensorflow 1.11.0, python 3.6.5, preprocessCore 1.48.0

 # Data preparation
 RNA-seq data (UNC IlluminaHiSeq_RNASeqV2_RSEM), DNA methylation data (JHU-USC HumanMethylation450), downloaded from TCGA.

-To simulate omics missing dataset, we randomly select an increasing fraction (10%, 30%, 50%, 70%, 90%) of samples in the full dataset (gold standard) and remove their gene expression data.
-The samples with missing gene expression are set as testing dataset and the remaining samples with complete omics are set as training dataset.
-At each level of missing rate, we repeat this procedure 5 times to obtain a robust evaluation.
+We use the Wilms tumor dataset from TARGET cancer project as a example for imputing RNA-seq data using DNA methylation data.
+Note that the RNA-seq data should be quantified as RSEM estimated read counts, since we pretrained the neural network with the RNA-seq data of RNASeqV2_RSEM.
+The pretrained model with other quantification, such as readcounts, TPM, will be provided later.

 # Usage
+### quantile normalization
+quantile_normalization_process.R is used to remove technical variabilities between TCGA and the dataset you want to impute: specifically, the TCGA data is considered as reference to normalize the your dataset into the same distribution.
+"reference_distribution_DNA_TCGA.RData" and "reference_distribution_RNA_TCGA.RData" are two processed files using funciton "normalize.quantiles.determine.target" in R package "preprocessCore".
+They can be loaded directly as reference distribution of DNA methylation and RNA-seq data from TCGA.

-To run script and sample dataset: python TDimpute_without_transfer.py GPU_index cancer_name full_dataset_path imputed_dataset_path
+### To run script and sample dataset:
+python TDimpute_without_transfer.py GPU_index cancer_name full_dataset_path imputed_dataset_path

-In the script TDimpute.py, RNA_DNA_combine.csv is a 33-cancer dataset including gene expression and DNA methylation data, and not uploaded due to size limitation.
+In the script TDimpute.py, RNA_DNA_combine.csv is a 33-cancer dataset downloaded from TCGA including gene expression and DNA methylation data.